 Delivery drivers collect and deliver goods for clients.
 These goods can be anything from food to furniture and everything in between.
 A delivery driver may deliver to businesses or the general public.

-Usually, people are happy to see a delivery person, which is a job perk.
+People are usually happy to see a delivery person, a job perk.
 When was the last time a delivery driver gave you bad news?
-In most cases, your driver brought something yummy like a pizza or a package from Amazon.
+Usually, your driver brings something yummy, like a pizza or a package from Amazon.

-You make positive things happen as a delivery driver and if it sounds like something you want to do we can help.
-Up next we’re going to give you the job description of a delivery driver so you can understand if the career is for you.
+As a delivery driver, you make positive things happen, and if that sounds like something you want to do, we can help.
+Next, we’ll give you the job description of a delivery driver so you can understand if the career is for you.

 Overview: Duties & Skills